Prospecting Videos That Actually Get You Link Placements

 What to Show While You Vet

 Keep your prospecting video tight and purpose-driven.
-Open with a five-second intro stating your name and site, then jump straight into specifics: mention the exact page or article you reviewed, why it caught your attention, and one or two concrete quality signals you’ve already identified—traffic estimates, domain authority, topical relevance, or editorial standards.
+Open with a five-second intro stating your name and site, then jump straight into specifics: mention the exact page or article you reviewed, why it caught your attention, and one or two concrete quality signals you’ve already identified, traffic estimates from Similarweb, domain authority via Moz, topical relevance, or editorial standards.
 This proves you did the homework before hitting record and aren’t mass-blasting generic pitches.

 Reading the Response (Or Lack of One)